Skip to main content

 Swirling oil in your mouth for a few minutes might sound unusual, but it’s not without its benefits.
 Oil pulling is a centuries-old technique that has gained attention for potential oral health benefits.

-In this guide, we’ll explore what oil pulling means, its possible advantages, and how to integrate it smoothly into your daily routine.
+Here’s what oil pulling means, its possible advantages, and how to integrate it smoothly into your daily routine.

-jar and bowl of coconut oil
+Jar and bowl of coconut oil

 What is Oil Pulling and What Are the Benefits?